bakastrumpf/bakastrumpf/README.md

 I am a published linguist, lexicographer, translator and English teacher accidentally lost in Java, who found herself just where she belongs while trying to find a way out; struggling with JavaScript&PHP mess!

+I currently work as a <strong>Java software engineer</strong> and <strong>Release and Incident Manager</strong>.
+My team maintains a monolith application in use in Italian healthcare system.

 My goal is to become a quality <strong>full-stack Java developer</strong>.

 What you'll find here is a summary of my IT journey.